 Take a look at our “What’s Covered?” page for full details on what you are protected for.

 The coverage of a wedding insurance policy depends on the provider and the level of cover selected.
 But a basic wedding insurance policy should cover:

 This is not an exhaustive list.
 And remember, the coverage of a basic wedding insurance policy will vary from one provider to another.
 Find out what our wedding insurance covers.

-When it comes to wedding insurance, the level of coverage depends on your individual needs and budget.
-In general, couples either select the level of cover based on their total wedding budget, or the amount of money they could potentially lose if the wedding had to be cancelled and rescheduled at short notice.
+When it comes to our wedding insurance, the level of coverage depends on what your individual needs are.
+In general, couples will select the level of cover based on their total wedding budget, or the amount of money they could potentially lose if the wedding had to be cancelled and rescheduled at short notice.

 In the unfortunate event that a wedding is cancelled, it will be covered only if the cancellation is due to the specified events defined within the policy e.g. adverse weather conditions.
 Cancellations caused by events outside of the policy will not be covered e.g. either party changing their mind and deciding they don’t want to get married after all.